 There are currently five main research themes which involve a mixture of major research programmes, other externally-funded research projects, and the individual research of faculty and research fellows.
 These are:

 All of this work combines serious engagement with processes of change and emerging patterns of conflict and cooperation on the one hand with an emphasis on the still critical role of states and of major power relations on the other.
 Details of current programmes and projects can be found by clicking here, and in the most recent Annual Report.
-New projects are being developed on Global Order/Global Justice; Europe and the World; and State-building and Post-conflict Reconstruction.

 The work of CIS is closely tied to an outstandingly successful graduate programme.
 With around 25 full-time IR faculty members, Oxford is one of the top centres in Europe for graduate work in International Relations.
 For further details of International Relations in Oxford click here.
 For details of graduate studies click here.